EasiCaptcha/easicaptcha.github.io/docs/installation.md

 # Installation

-Installing **BabyCaptcha** in your .NET project is simple and can be done using either the .NET CLI or the NuGet Package Manager Console in Visual Studio.
+Installing **EasiCaptcha** in your .NET project is simple and can be done using either the .NET CLI or the NuGet Package Manager Console in Visual Studio.
 Follow the instructions below to add the library to your project.

 ## Installation Methods

-You can install **BabyCaptcha** using one of the following methods:
+You can install **EasiCaptcha** using one of the following methods:

 ### Method 1: Using the NuGet Package Manager Console